rednafi/rednafi.com/content/python/testing_http_requests.md

 ---

-Here’s a Python snippet that makes an HTTP POST request:
+Here's a Python snippet that makes an HTTP POST request:

 ```python
 # script.py